cboettig/labnotebook/_posts/2014-09-05-thoughts-on-Harte-interview.md

 what we most need

 I must disagree.
 Bullet-proof insights are mathematical theorems.
-Their generality is an emprical question about their assumptions (not their predictions).
+Their generality is an empirical question about their assumptions (not their predictions).
 (And lastly, I'm pretty much in support of the "what we most need" part, but it deserves to be substantiated.
 Certain objectives could be met just fine with a black box/crystal ball predictor of the